London Pride: The London Regiment in Peace and War 1908-1920

 Once a submission has been accepted, an updated version of the plan will be posted.

-A one-day conference is proposed in the Spring of 2018 (probably May) somewhere in London.
+A one-day conference is proposed in the Summer of 2019 somewhere in London.

-It will be organised in conjunction with the Western Front Association, London branch and East London branch of the WFA (and possibly the British Commission for Military History).
+It will be organised in conjunction with the Western Front Association London branch.
 It will aim to:

 - Generate submissions for the publication through a call for papers.